tariqshaban/wae-dti/README.md

     ├── results                           <- Store trained model, predictions, and metrics.
     ├── saved_models
     │   ├── classification                <- Trained models and their performance on the classification task.
-    │   └── regression                    <- Trained models and their performancee on the regression task.
+    │   └── regression                    <- Trained models and their performance on the regression task.
     ├── src
     │   ├── dti_dataset.py                <- Data preprocessing and mounting prior to training.
     │   ├── dti_model.py                  <- Neural network definition for the WAE-DTI architecture.